 Even before COVID-19, there was significant interest in leveraging virtual tours for unit viewings and self-guided tours utilizing property management applications and software.

-Virtual tours can help potential tenants determine the property’s look, feel, and accessibility, all from the comfort of their own couch.
-As taking a virtual tour requires less time and energy than a traditional one, it significantly expands the pool of tenants who may express interest in each property.
+Virtual tours can help potential residents determine the property’s look, feel, and accessibility, all from the comfort of their own couch.
+As taking a virtual tour requires less time and energy than a traditional one, it significantly expands the pool of residents who may express interest in each property.

 In other words, the best time to get on board with real estate-related technology was five years ago.
 The second-best time is now!

-As COVID-19 compelled many multi-family owners to close common spaces and non-essential facilities, tenants are increasingly expecting luxury amenities, appliances, and finishes to compensate.
+As COVID-19 compelled many multi-family owners to close common spaces and non-essential facilities, residents are increasingly expecting luxury amenities, appliances, and finishes to compensate.

 If your multi-family property isn’t outfitted with a gym and sauna, though, don’t worry.
 Less obvious amenities, like a more established sense of community and phone booths or small conference rooms, will also fit the bill.